When some form of structure or routine is disrupted the world becomes confusing and overwhelming again. It might be

 Generally one of the most significant causes of ‘challenging behavior’ is a communicative need.
 For people with profound

-difficulties in understanding others and in communicating with them it is hardly surprising for frustration, anger and
+difficulties in understanding others and in communicating with them it is hardly surprising for frustration, anger and anxiety to

-Natural ‘tantrums’, for example in response to changes in routine or requests to do something the individual does not
+for example in response to changes in routine or requests to do something the individual does not want to do, may well

-want to do, may well become usual reactions to those involved.
+become usual reactions to those involved.

 Frequent Tantrums

 If your child continues to have frequent tantrums after age 3, you may need to use time-outs.
-A time-out removes the
+A time-out removes the child

-acceptable behavior.
+behavior.
 Time-out works best for children who understand why it is being used.

 Most children gradually learn healthy ways to handle the strong emotions that can lead to temper tantrums.
-They also
+They also usually

-learning or getting along with other children.
+getting along with other children.

 Talk with a health professional if: